High-dynamic-range television: HDR10+

 HDR10+, also known as HDR10 Plus, is an HDR video format announced on 20 April 2017.
 It is the same as HDR10 but with the addition of a system of dynamic metadata developed by Samsung.
 It is free to use for content creators and has a maximum $10,000 annual license for some manufacturers.
 It has been positioned as an alternative to Dolby Vision without the same expenses.

 HLG

 HLG format is an HDR format that can be used for video and still images.
 It uses the HLG transfer function, Rec.
 2020 color primaries, and a bit depth of 10 bits.
 The format is backwards compatible with SDR UHDTV, but not with older SDR displays that do not implement the Rec.
 2020 color standards.
 It does not use metadata and is royalty-free.

 PQ10 (PQ format)

 PQ10, sometimes referred to as the PQ format, is an HDR format that can be used for video and still images.
-It is the same as the HDR10 format without any metadata.
+It is the same as the HDR10 format, except it lacks metadata.
 It uses the perceptual quantizer (PQ) transfer function, Rec.
-2020 color primaries and a bit depth of 10-bits.
+2020 color primaries and a bit depth of 10 bits.